Padak (film): Plot

 Spotty's own attempt to speak to the king crabs in their tank results in his death, and his body is placed in the farm fish's tank.
 As the Master suddenly defends Spotty's body from being devoured by Jooldom, Flappy is returned to the tank as well, and she attacks the Master after seeing him over Spotty's mutilated corpse, thinking he was the one who killed him.
 Their struggle is cut short when the Master is scooped by the restaurant chef and placed on his counter.
 As the chef prepares other dishes, the Master witnesses the happenings within the restaurant and begins fearing for his life, only to be spared when the customer changes his order to mackerel.
 When the Master is returned to the tank, Flappy apologizes to him for her misunderstanding and encourages him to move forward before she is taken and served ikizukuri-style.
-The next morning, the Master makes his own leap outside the tank, and with the aid of the sword fragment that had been embedded into Flappy, he escapes the chef's clutch and successfully reaches the sea as the rest of the fish watch from the tank.
+The next morning, the Master makes his own leap outside the tank, and with the aid of the sword fragment that had been embedded into Flappy, he escapes the chef's clutch and successfully reaches the sea as the rest of the fishes watch from the tank.

+After the credits, the Master is shown arriving at a coral reef which is filled with marine life.